pimentel/bench-ci/README.md

 Setup should include an array of benchmarks.
 `bench-ci` should not be involved in actually making the benchmarks.
 Instead, benchmarks should be an external command.
+Configuration should also be available via a online interface.
+`bench-ci` should be configured on a project by project basis, much like travis-ci.

 ## execution